 What Is the Asylum Clock?

-When you file an affirmative asylum application (Form I-589) with USCIS, a timer begins.
+When you file a complete asylum application (Form I-589), a timer begins.
 This timer is called the asylum clock.
-It counts the number of days your asylum application has been pending with USCIS, minus any time paused by clock stoppages.
+It counts the number of days your asylum application has been pending with USCIS or EOIR, minus any time paused by clock stoppages.

 The asylum clock is important because two key thresholds — 150 days and 180 days — determine when you can apply for and receive a work permit (Employment Authorization Document, or EAD) in the United States.

-The asylum clock starts on the date USCIS receives your I-589, not the date you mailed it.
-The receipt date is printed on the I-797 Notice of Action that USCIS sends you after receiving your application.
+For affirmative asylum cases, the clock generally starts on the date USCIS receives your I-589, not the date you mailed it.
+Use the receipt date on your I-797 Notice of Action.
+Defensive cases use EOIR clock records and hearing history.

 Who Is Eligible for an Asylum-Based EAD?